-GM-CT-01.
-GM-CT-01, our product candidate targeted for selective cancer therapy, is currently in a clinical trial in Europe.
+Cancer Immunotherapy.
+GM-CT-01, our initial product candidate targeted for selective cancer therapy together with a potential melanoma vaccine, initially was being studied in a clinical trial in Europe.
 In 2012 we initiated a Phase 1/2 clinical trial of GM-CT-01 in combination with a tumor vaccine in patients with advanced melanoma, a deadly skin cancer.
-The trial is being conducted at three centers in Belgium and one in Luxembourg.
-The operational conduct of the trial is under the control of the Cancer Centre at the Cliniques Universitaires Saint-Luc and the Ludwig Institute for Cancer Research.
-Positive results from this study could indicate that inhibiting the "Galectin Effect" could be an enabling technology for therapy in other tumor types.
+The intention at the beginning of the trial was that it would be conducted at three centers in Belgium and one in Luxembourg.
+The operational conduct of the trial was under the control of the Cancer Centre at the Cliniques Universitaires Saint-Luc and the Ludwig Institute for Cancer Research, and this was the only center that enrolled patients.
+Positive results from this study could have indicated that inhibiting the "Galectin Effect" could be an enabling technology for therapy in other tumor types.
+In January 2014, the Cancer Centre at the Cliniques universitaires Saint-Luc and the Ludwig Institute for Cancer Research (LICR), in agreement with Galectin Therapeutics, voluntarily placed on hold its Phase 1/2 trial evaluating the safety and efficacy, GM-CT-01, in combination with an experimental peptide vaccine for the treatment of advanced metastatic melanoma.
+The trial was placed on hold as the investigators were unable to enroll sufficient patients with advanced metastatic melanoma due to the high selection criteria of patient candidates for the peptide vaccine and the recent availability of Yervoy in Europe as a treatment increasing the overall survival of metastatic melanoma patients.
+At the time when the trial was halted, three patients had completed the protocol with no serious adverse events.
+This trial was stopped because of the patient enrollment issue and not due to the perceived effects of the drugs on the disease or on safety issues.

-We believe there is potential for galectin inhibition to play a key role in the burgeoning area of cancer immunotherapy.
-For example, there have been two recent approvals of drugs that enhance a patient's immune system to fight cancer: Provenge ® (Dendreon; a dendritic cell tumor vaccine) and Yervoy ® (BMC; a monoclonal inhibitor of CTLA4 which activates cytotoxic T-cells).
-With many additional vaccines and immune stimulatory agents in development, industry analysts forecast that this market could grow to over \$7 billion by 2015.
-It is our goal to use a galectin inhibitor to enhance the immune system function to fight cancer and, most important, that complements other approaches to this type of therapy.
+We continue to believe there is potential for galectin inhibition to play a key role in the burgeoning area of cancer immunotherapy.
+For example, there have been two recent approvals of drugs that enhance a patient's immune system to fight cancer.
+With many additional vaccines and immune stimulatory agents in development, industry analysts forecast that this market could generate over \$35 billion in sales over the next 10 years.
+It is our goal to use a galectin inhibitor to enhance the immune system function to fight cancer in a way that complements other approaches to this type of therapy.
 Our drug candidates provide a promising new therapeutic approach to enhance the activity of the immune system against cancer cells.
+Preclinical studies have indicated that GR-MD-02 enhances the immune response to and more specifically increased tumor shrinkage and enhanced survival in immune competent mice with prostate, breast, melanoma and sarcoma cancers when combined with one of the immune checkpoint inhibitors, anti-CTLA-4 or anti-PD-1.
+These preclinical data have led to the filing of an Investigator-sponsored IND and the initiation of a study of GR-MD-02 in combination with Yervoy (ipilimumab) in a Phase 1B study of patients with metastatic melanoma.
+This study is being conducted under the sponsorship of Providence Portland Medical Center's Earle A. Chiles Research Institute (EACRI).